wdi-sg/wdi-better-underdog/project-1/readme.md

 ## Project Feedback + Evaluation
 Both Project 1a and Project 1b will have the same basic requirements

+We will be doing individual feedback for each student.
+You will be required to complete the [project post-mortem questions](project-post-mortem.md) before you have your one-on-one.
 ---

 ### Useful Resources